-Dubai – Tennis players Petra Kvitová, Barbora Krejčíková and Marie Bouzková entered the lucrative tournament in Dubai with outstanding wins.
-The 2013 champion Kvitova easily won in windy weather over Italy's Martina Trevisan 6:2, 6:1, Bouzkova defeated American Sofia Kenin twice 6:1 and Krejcikova beat Romania's Irina-Camelia Begu 6:4, 6:2 and the 17-year-old Fruhvirtová defeated Danielle Collins from the USA 6:3, 6:4.
+Dubai – Tennis players Petra Kvitová, Barbora Krejčíková, Marie Bouzková and Linda Fruhvirtová entered the lucrative tournament in Dubai with impressive wins.
+The 2013 champion Kvitova easily won in windy weather over the Italian Martina Trevisan 6:2, 6:1, Bouzková defeated the American Sofia Kenin twice 6:1, Krejčíková defeated the Romanian Irina-Camelia Begu 6:4, 6:2 and the 17-year-old Fruhvirtová defeated Danielle Collins from the USA 6:3, 6:4.

 Photo gallery: Tennis tournaments 2023

-Thirty-two-year-old Kvitová, who is the twelfth seeded player in Dubai as the world's thirteenth player, defeated Trevisan in 69 minutes.
+Thirty-two-year-old Kvitová, who is the twelfth seeded player in the world number 13 in Dubai, defeated Trevisan in 69 minutes.
 In the opening set, she struggled with her serve in the wind, collected five double faults and lost her serve twice, but her opponent was unable to hold her serve even once.
-In the second set, the Czech player evened things up, lost only three points on her serve and progressed confidently to the 2nd round.
+In the second set, the Czech player evened things up, lost only three fifteens on her serve and progressed confidently to the 2nd round.

-Twenty-seven-year-old Krejčíková entered the match with a serve loss, but at the end of the opening set, she turned the game around.
+Although the 27-year-old Krejčíková entered the match with a serve loss, she turned the game around at the end of the opening set.
 From 3:4, she won six games in a row and did not let her opponent back into the game.
 After an hour and 35 minutes, she converted her third match point on her serve.
 The finalist from 2021 will face Russia's Darya Kasatkinová for a place in the round of 16.

 Bouzková scored only her second win on the WTA circuit this year against Keninová.
-The American, who started the tournament as a wild card, was not given a chance by the 26th ranked player and advanced in 63 minutes.
+The 2020 US Australian Open champion, who started the tournament as a wild card, was not given a chance by the 26th ranked player and advanced in 63 minutes.
 In the 2nd round, she will face another Grand Slam winner, her opponent will be last year's Wimbledon champion Jelena Rybakinová, or US Open 2019 winner Bianca Andreescu.

-Alcaraz is back on court in the finals in Buenos Aires
+Alcaraz is returning to the courts in the finals in Buenos Aires< /h3>

 The Spanish tennis player Carlos Alcaraz will play the final in his first start after a long-term injury to his abdominal muscles.
 At the clay tournament in Buenos Aires, he advanced to the fight for the title over compatriot Bernabé Zapata, whom he defeated twice in the semi-finals 6:2 in 77 minutes.
-The second player in the world will fight for the seventh triumph in his career in a duel between the two highest seeded players with the British Cameron Norrie.
+The second player in the world will compete for the seventh triumph in his career in a duel between the two highest-ranked players with the British Cameron Norrie.

-The 19-year-old Alcaraz, in his comeback in the Argentine capital after an almost four-month break, had the most work so far in the first round, in the next two he performed more and more convincingly, even according to the results.
+The 19-year-old Alcaraz, in his comeback in the Argentine capital after an almost four-month break, had the most work so far in the first round, in the next two he acted even more convincingly according to the results.
 “After the injury, I was a little (mentally) down and I needed to find my confidence and rhythm again in those four months.
 To be in the final again right after my return, that's something extraordinary for me,” said the former world number one and tournament number one.< /p>

 The 27-year-old Norrie, who eliminated Peruvian Juan Pablo Varillas after winning 7:6, 6:4, is looking forward to the final.
 “I know that I will have to put everything into it.
 It will be a tough fight, but also a nice one,” Alcaraz expects from the duel, which will be played today from 20:00 CET.
 The 12th-ranked Norrie will be playing for his fifth career title, having lost three of their four meetings with Alcaraz so far.